marsiitr/DIC_Terrace_Farming/README.md

 <img src="Images and Videos/Images/web_page.jpg">

-## Traversing
-<p> • Traversing occurs with the help of ultrasonic sensors.
-Which is used to maintain a constant distance
-from the wall.<br>
-• After starting, the bot will stop successively after a fixed distance and take readings of various sensors and water the zone accordingly.<br>
-• Ploughing will occur automatically as the bot moves.<br>
-• After detecting the end of the arena, the bot will take a 180 degree turn in the clockwise direction and move back to the respective starting zone.<br>
-• After detecting red or yellow region, bot will do the required action i.e. climbing up or down the steps.<br></p>

 ## Step Up Manoeuvre
 • For climbing mechanism, 3 lead screws are actuated using 3 DC motors, which lift the whole body in